 Negotiations for a licensing agreement can take a lot of time and you will need patience.
 This can be especially tricky for small, independent developers negotiating with large companies.
 You need to know the company's strengths and weaknesses, the company's specialties, and how much and where they typically sell the products.

 If you need help with incorporated vs corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.